You are here:Home/User Post/Article/Algorithm and Prediction for Artificial Intelligence, Time Series Forecasting,...

 Some contents omitted

 Hence, the graphical user interface within the Excel is not dedicated for the specific purpose.
 Since we provide this article for the educational purpose, we do not mind to use Excel with VBA application.
-If you want to use this Market Forecasting Algorithm for your trading, you probably have to use them for low frequency trading or long-term prediction only.
-Please use the Market Forecasting Algorithm at your own risk.
+If you want to use this Market Forecasting Algorithm for your trading, you can still use them for many different purposes.

 To start this tutorial, firstly, download Market Forecasting Algorithm Excel file from our website.
 Below is the download link to the zip file.

 Unzip the Excel file and run the Excel file.
 In the Market Forecasting Algorithm, we provide the algorithms for the time series forecasting and the technical analysis.
 We do not provide the Artificial intelligence algorithm.
 There are some reasons for this.
 Model building practice for artificial intelligence is notoriously subjective.
 As we have mentioned in the third point, the artificial intelligence model requires the tedious optimization for both the weights and the architecture.
 The choice of final model tends to be highly subjective per user.
 We have learnt that high subjectivity is bad for our trading.
 For the day by day practical trading, its benefit might be limited in comparing to its downside like complexity and slow computation.
 If you really want to educate yourself with artificial intelligence, then we recommend starting with some free artificial intelligence applications.
 There are some free ones on the internet.
 For example, Weka and TensorFlow are the free artificial intelligence application.

 Now let us start our tutorial with the downloaded Excel file.
 In your decompressed folder, run the Market Forecasting Algorithm Excel file.